EE offers Pay As You Go packs from £5 per month. You’ll also get data rollover & up to 3GB extra data with Free Boosts.

 There are two ways of joining EE’s Pay As You Go service.

 If you’d like a new mobile phone, you can buy one from the EE website.
-You can get a new Pay As You Go phone for as little as £15, with an minimum top-up of £10 required.
+At present, you can buy a new Pay As You Go phone for as little as £15, plus a minimum top-up of £10.

-If you already have an unlocked mobile phone that you’re happy to keep, you can simply order a free Pay As You Go SIM card from EE’s website.
-If your handset is currently locked to another network, you may find it helpful to read our guides on unlocking an iPhone and unlocking a Samsung Galaxy smartphone.
+If you already have an unlocked mobile phone that you’re happy to use, simply order a free Pay As You Go SIM card from EE’s website.

 Coverage

-On EE’s Pay As You Go service, you’ll be able to access 2G, 3G and 4G coverage.
-At the time of writing, EE offers 99% population coverage and about 85% geographical coverage.
+On EE’s Pay As You Go service, you’ll be able to access EE’s 2G, 3G and 4G network.
+At the time of writing, EE offers 99% population coverage and about 85% geographical coverage on 4G.

 Before joining EE’s Pay As You Go service, we’d recommend double-checking the coverage in your area.
 You can do this by entering your postcode on EE’s website: